Evaaaaaaa/Learn2Relax/README.md

 # Learn2Relax
-Stress Detection on Social Media(go [here](https://docs.google.com/presentation/d/1iZFROfJrI9I-OIB1vEbSchwLOnL0VAU-T9Yg5wtN2lM/edit#slide=id.p) for the presentation slides).
+Stress detection on Social Media ([presentation](https://docs.google.com/presentation/d/1iZFROfJrI9I-OIB1vEbSchwLOnL0VAU-T9Yg5wtN2lM/edit#slide=id.p)).

 ## Motivation
 Social media is a major platform where people express their worries and stresses across the world.
 Learn2Relax was built in order to analyze content and identify stress from reddit data by deploying NLP techniques.
 Supervised learning with pre-trained word embeddings was deployed on unlabeled data by both discrete and neural models.